Betting Site Scam: Alliance

-Alliance Sportsbook is another testament to the fragile business climate that offshore sportsbooks operate in, especially those servicing the US market.
-While the shop had a strong industry veteran running the show behind the scenes, it still wasn’t enough to keep this sportsbook afloat.
+Alliance Sportsbook is another testament to the fragile business climate that offshore betting sites operate in, especially those servicing the US market.
+While the shop had a strong industry veteran running the show behind the scenes, it still wasn’t enough to keep this bookmaker afloat.

 First Signs of Trouble

 By early 2013, the firm had moved into its second year.
 So far, there had been no complaints made about Alliance Sportsbook at SBR, or at any other industry site or forum.
 A complaint did surface in Feb 2013 though, and this would serve as a preview of things to come.

 In January 2013, a customer had his account closed with a balance of $15,176 dollars.
 25 days later, he was still waiting on a payout, and only after contacting did he start to receive partial payments of his $15k+ balance.